Associate Professor of the Practice of Biomedical Engineering

 Christina (Chrissy) Marasco obtained her bachelor’s degree in Mechanical Engineering and Biochemistry from Valparaiso University and her Ph.D. in Biomedical Engineering from Vanderbilt University for developing advanced instrumentation platforms for complex studies in systems biology.
 She has spent six years developing programs for undergraduate and medical student research training and education, while focusing on creating technologies for advancing traditional biological and chemical analyses and for promoting health, wellness, and fitness.

 She previously served as the Assistant Director of the Office of Medical Student Research at Vanderbilt University, leading efforts to build and implement a curricular research experience for medical students.
-In her current role of Assistant Professor of the Practice of Biomedical Engineering at Vanderbilt University, she serves as the Director of the Searle Systems Biology and Bioengineering Undergraduate Research Experience (SyBBURE Searle, sybbure.org) and the Deputy Director of Education, Professional Development and Innovation for the Vanderbilt Institute for Integrative Biosystems Research and Education (VIIBRE, vanderbilt.edu/viibre).
+In her current role of Associate Professor of the Practice of Biomedical Engineering at Vanderbilt University, she serves as the Director of the Searle Systems Biology and Bioengineering Undergraduate Research Experience (SyBBURE Searle, sybbure.org) and the Deputy Director of Education, Professional Development and Innovation for the Vanderbilt Institute for Integrative Biosystems Research and Education (VIIBRE, vanderbilt.edu/viibre).
 Within these roles, Dr. Marasco is able to establish a unique culture in which students can learn to think differently, explore their passions, and emerge uniquely able to transform the surrounding world.